 Helpful tools

-• Tofu Press – is great to have, but you can also use a cutting board with a heavy pan on top of it to press the liquid out of the tofu.
+• Tofu Press – is great to have, but you can also use a cutting board with a heavy pan on top to press the liquid out of the tofu.

 Tofu being pressed in a Tofu Bud tofu press.